-Red 5 is currently in dispute with Qihoo 360 and its affiliates regarding System Link and Firefall.
+Red 5 and its affiliates are currently in dispute with Qihoo 360 and its affiliates regarding System Link and Firefall and various legal proceedings have been initiated and are ongoing in connection with such dispute.
 See "Item 3.
 Key Information-D. Risk Factors-Risks Related to Our Company and Our Industry-Our equity investments or establishment of joint ventures and any material disputes with our investment or joint venture partners may have an adverse effect on our financial results, business prospects and our ability to manage our business."
-In addition, on September 30, 2015, a former employee who served as a human resources generalist of Red 5 filed a complaint before the Superior Court of California, County of Orange, against Red 5 and our company for wrongful termination of employment, and claimed general damages in excess of US\$1.0 million and special damages in excess of US\$0.5 million.
-On February 22, 2016, we submitted an answer to complaint and demand to the court to defend the action.
-This case was subsequently settled on December 13, 2016 and we do not believe that it had a material impact on our financial position or profitability.
+Other than the foregoing, we are not currently a party to any material litigation or other legal proceeding.